art-from-the-machine/Mantella/docs/pages/issues_qna.md

 </details>
 <br>

-#### "Invalid start byte" error
+#### ALL GAMES : "Invalid start byte" error
 <details>
 <summary>Details</summary>

-This error occurs when you introduce character symbols that can't be recognised either in MantellaSoftware/config.ini or skyrim_characters.csv.
+This error occurs when you introduce character symbols that can't be recognised either in MantellaSoftware/config.ini, skyrim_characters.csv or fallout4_characters.csv.
 Please try re-downloading these files.
 Note that if you are using Excel to edit the CSV, Excel often likes to corrupt CSVs when saving these files.
 If you are experiencing issues with Excel, there are free CSV editors available such as [LibreOffice](https://www.libreoffice.org/).
 </details>
 <br>

-#### Mantella.exe closes after "VAD filter removed 00:00.000 of audio" statement
+#### ALL GAMES : Mantella.exe closes after "VAD filter removed 00:00.000 of audio" statement
 <details>
 <summary>Details</summary>